Travel Nepal

 underline with arrow

-The eastern Himalaya Region is often forgotten by adventurers heading to Everest and Annapurna, and it is this remoteness and feeling of peace which will give you a truly unforgettable experience.
+The eastern Himalaya Region is often forgotten by adventurers heading to Everest and Annapurna, and it is this remoteness and feeling of peace that will give you a truly unforgettable experience.
 This part of Nepal is home to two of the world’s five highest mountains in Mt.
 Makalu (5th) and Mt.
 Kanchenjunga (3rd), as well as dense alpine forests and rolling foothills – it is untouched nature at its finest.

 The people in eastern Nepal have a culture all of their own, formed by centuries of relative isolation.
 You can meet ancient Magar farming communities, see traditional art techniques, and experience wildly colourful cities like Janakpur.
 Eastern Nepal may not be the easiest option, but it is certainly one of the most rewarding parts of Nepal to explore.